 Here is where I hit my conscious bottom.
 At the low point, the biggest depression of my life.
 I say conscious because, for the previous 4 years, I had been sober.
 Something hard to explain to the other 90% of the population, for a binge drinker, out of the fog.
 But I was stone cold sober, and that I had ever been in my adult life.

 Interestingly, to note the one phrase that “sold me” in the behavior therapy that I took through the Washington County Jail was this: “You can change negative Beliefs about yourself, that you’ve held since childhood, over time”

 So things looked pretty dark.
 The days were the kind where I just wanted to go to sleep and not get up and the time of day didn’t matter.
-In fact I felt pretty hopeless at this point at just about any time of day.
-Now, I had been happy for a while in sobiety, for the first year or two, but the third and fourth years were a different kind of steady downward spiral that culminated in this place they call Rock Bottom.
+In fact, I felt pretty hopeless at this point at just about any time of day.
+Now, I had been happy for a while in sobriety, for the first year or two, but the third and fourth years were a different kind of steady downward spiral that culminated in this place they call Rock Bottom.

 What was I missing?
 I now believe that what I was missing was shame reversal.
 I wasn’t filling up the hole that was left after taking out my addictive behavior because that hole, being my sub-conscience, was filled up with shame.
 For you, it might be looking for men as a source of self-worth, or other people in say a faculty environment.
 It could be food.
 It could be sex.
 Whatever it is, the missing piece was the crucial element of replacing that emptiness, or as I now understand to be, overwriting the negative belief systems people hold on to in the subconscious unwittingly.